dannymcculloch/Note-taking-template/Setup/Read this first.md

 ### A couple of things to note
 You can view the plugins in the settings.
 I've installed a couple to get you going, namely, "Annotate" and "Excalidraw".
 Annotate is used to read the PDFs and allow you to make targeted comments on them.
 You can also use hashtags to categorise notes.
 Excalidraw is useful for making quick drawings or snapshotting figures.
 Both have a good amount of documentation and guides online, so check that out if you want to learn more.

+Git is installed as a plugin too.
+If you open the command palette (2nd from the bottom icon on the left) and type "Open source control view", you can stage->push->commit any changes from within Obsidian.

-I use this setup on my Windows P
+I use this setup on my Windows PC and Apple iOS iPad, it doesn't matter the OS you-re using - as long as you can get Github, Obsidian and Mendeley.

 Once you're done with this note, feel free to delete the Setup folder